Find out more about services, churches in Amarillo area

 Editor's note: Events are subject to change, and contacting your church ahead of time is recommended.
 Churches may send updates to worship services, events or schedules via email to kwood@lubbockonline.com.
 Please note that this is a partial compilation of local religious congregrations, and listings are sorted below by newest information.

 • First Church of Christ Scientist Amarillo — 2701 Julian Blvd.
 Everyone is welcome at our Sunday Service at 10:30 a.m.
 Sunday School meets at the same time for children and teens.
-Our weekly testimonial meetings on Wednesdays from 7 to 8 p.m. are a wonderful opportunity for inspiration and fellowship.
+This week's subject: GOD "The word of our God shall stand for ever."
+(KJV Isaiah 40:8) Our weekly testimonial meetings on Wednesdays from 7 to 8 p.m. are a wonderful opportunity for inspiration and fellowship.
 For more details, see our Facebook page at https://www.facebook.com/First-Church-of-Christ-Scientist-Amarillo-104483494978237 or our website at https://www.cschurchamarillo.com/ .

 • Grace Church — Grace Church was founded by Pastor Bill Gehm, his wife, and a small group of believers in 1985, and has grown over the past few decades into a much larger and diverse group of believers in Christ.
 We are Making Disciples verse by verse at the corner of Plains and Western (4111 Plains Blvd.) in an old grocery store, on the radio at 88.7FM with the Radio by Grace network, and online at GraceAmarillo.com.
 Service times are 9 & 11am on Sundays and 7pm on Wednesdays.